Long-term effects and psychological impact of disasters (Tai Po fire & Grenfell fire)

 Past research has shown how survivors of traumatic events may experience post-traumatic stress disorder (PTSD), anxiety, and depression (1, 2).
 In Grenfell's case, a 2018 report by the Royal Borough of Kensington and Chelsea (where Grenfell Tower was located) revealed that a substantial portion (67%) of the affected adult population were identified to be at risk of PTSD and will require treatment.
 This magnitude was significantly beyond NHS estimation that 1 out of 3 people who experienced trauma suffer from PTSD (See also graph below for prototypical trajectories for potential traumatic events [PTE] over time).
 For local population who weren’t in the tower and did not need to evacuate, the risk of PTSD was 26-48% at the time.
 How did these populations fare over time?

 (Graph from Resilience to Loss and Potential Trauma by Bonanno, Westphal, Mancini, 2011, illustrating prototypical trajectory of recovery for a population following potentially traumatic experiences.
-As shown, while a majority would be resilient against traumatic events, some may experienced delayed responses as well.)
+As shown, while a majority would be resilient against traumatic events, some may experienced delayed responses, while others with pre-existing conditions may be affected for longer.)

-Although exact recovery rates from PTSD amongst residents are not readily available, many affected individuals continued to use emotional and mental health support services in subsequent years (~500 open cases in 2025), with higher utilization observed amongst women and youths, demonstrating the stability and appropriateness of these services for the local population over time.
+Although exact recovery rates from PTSD amongst residents are not readily available, many affected individuals continued to use emotional and mental health support services in subsequent years (~500 open cases in 2025), with higher utilization observed amongst women and youths, demonstrating the stability and suitability of these services for the local population over time.
 Through interviews and research in these services, NHS’ follow-up reports from subsequent years also identified three main areas of concern for these affected populations: the impact of trauma on children, issues with mental health services, and long-term changes experienced by residents.

-• Parents reported that their children suffered panic attacks, displayed regressive behaviours (for example, bed-wetting) or delayed traumatic responses (ex. nightmares after a few months), and, in the case of adolescents, displayed growing aggression or reluctance to seek help.
+Parents reported that their children suffered panic attacks, displayed regressive behaviours (for example, bed-wetting) or delayed traumatic responses (ex. nightmares after a few months), and, in the case of adolescents, displayed growing aggression or reluctance to seek help.
 These effects were showing up immediately or even a year after the fire.

-• Residents expressed reluctance to pursue counselling due to stigma around PTSD diagnoses, limited understanding of mental health terminology and needs, and language or cultural barriers when accessing GP or mental health services.
+Residents expressed reluctance to pursue counselling due to stigma around PTSD diagnoses, limited understanding of mental health terminology and needs, and language or cultural barriers when accessing GP or mental health services.

-• Finally, for residents who have been displaced following the fire, they described difficulties adjusting to the sudden loss of home and community, resulting in feelings of isolation.
+Finally, for residents who have been displaced following the fire, they described difficulties adjusting to the sudden loss of home and community, resulting in feelings of isolation.
 This was exacerbated by the lack of certainty on future resettlement, with some moving into hotels or other temporary accommodations, leading to other challenges like lack of privacy or increased distance from schools and work (approximately 204 households had to be relocated, with 199 finally permanently rehoused in 2024).
 Past research in the UK have shown psychosocial distressed being linked to relocation after a disaster, so similar effects may be affecting the Grenfell victims as well.

 Many people did find the mental health services helpful, especially when language and cultural barriers were addressed through interpreters and culturally sensitive providers - changes that depended on authorities listening to residents’ needs.
 Counselling primarily focused on addressing issues related to depression, PTSD, and anxiety, with the latter two becoming increasingly prevalent over the years.
 There was also increasing support for community-led self-care initiatives - for example, cooking classes, women-only yoga, men’s activity groups, and monthly silent walks to mourn losses, which engaged the community and offered alternatives for those who preferred not to use formal mental health services.